 1.3 Buying Devices

 While we don't currently provide the option to purchase Garmin devices from us directly, we do offer an exclusive discount on Garmin devices to Labfront customers.
+The amount of discount depends on the device type and quantity, but it is usually ~20%.
 Get in touch with us at hello@labfront.com if you're interested in taking advantage of this offer.

 Recommendation

-For the most affordable and compact device, we suggest using the Garmin vívosmart 4 or vívosmart 5.
-If you’d like a bigger display, longer battery life, and more sensors, then we recommend using the Garmin Venu® Sq.
+For the most affordable and compact device, we suggest using the Garmin vívosmart 5.
+If you’d like a bigger display, longer battery life, and more sensors, then we recommend using the Garmin Venu® 3.

 2. Using Garmin Devices with Labfront